lukasborawski/bigos/README.md

 ```
 Rouned inputs?
 Use `rounded` modifire to set `border-radius` property for them.
 Size of rounding is defined with `$input_text-border-radius` variable - by default it's size of `$shift-overall` variable.

-For more complex `fieldset` parent setup - e.g. with button - there is special modifire named `type`.
+For more complex `fieldset` parent setup - i.g. with button - there is special modifire named `type`.
 Dedicated to two type of situations - one with inline input-button elements and other with block styled...

 Usage: